 On the trail, "leave it" should be instant and complete.
 No hesitation.
 The mushroom might be toxic.
 The dead bird might carry disease.
 You do not have time to repeat yourself while your dog decides.

-Approaching a dead animal.
-Spotting a suspicious mushroom.
-Seeing your dog lock onto something in the brush.
-Passing through an area with horse droppings.
-Any time your dog is about to put something unknown in their mouth.
+Use this command when approaching a dead animal, spotting a suspicious mushroom, or seeing your dog lock onto something in the brush.
+It applies when passing through areas with horse droppings and any time your dog is about to put something unknown in their mouth.

 3. Wait